paulo-raca/adb-proxy/README.md

 ## Iteractive session with `scrcpy`

-ADB connection is nice and all, but an interactive screen were you can click is essential!
+ADB connection is nice and all, but an interactive screen that you can see and click is essential!

 I highly recomend [Genymobile's scrcpy](https://github.com/Genymobile/scrcpy) to fill that gap.